Replicable-MARL/MARLlib/docs/source/algorithm/coma.rst

     - Counterfactual Multi-Agent Policy Gradients(COMA) is one of the earliest works on centralized critic MARL.
     - Agent architecture of COMA consists of two modules: policy network and critic network.
-    - COMA adopt a new credit assignment mechanism that use counterfactual baseline to marginalises out a single agent’s action.
+    - COMA adopt a new credit assignment mechanism that uses a counterfactual baseline to marginalize a single agent’s action's contribution.
-    - COMA is surprisingly good in multi-agent tasks where different actions have significant different impact to the system.
+    - COMA is surprisingly good in multi-agent tasks where different actions impact the system significantly differently.

 Preliminary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^